 The Legend of Zelda: Twilight Princess (Wii/GameCube)

 I was lucky enough to pick up a Wii the first weekend it was released.
 I had to get up at 5am to get in line at my local Best Buy, but I got one!
 And of course, I grabbed a copy of Zelda: Twilight Princess alongside this beautiful guide.
 Dungeons in Twilight Princess were never that difficult (though they are excellent in their design), but I still love the aesthetics of the guide!
 I’ll always fondly remember it for two reasons.
 First, for the nostalgia of playing through the game when the Wii was released in my first year of teaching.
-It brought a lot of comfort during a stressful year!
+It brought a lot of comfort during a stressful year-and it’s still one of my favorite Zelda games!
 Second, I believe this was the last Nintendo Power Player’s Guide for a Zelda game.
 It will forever be in my collection!

 Favorite feature: The entire guide is very “simple and clean”, much like the design of the Wii console.
 I also really enjoy the 3D rendering of the items at the start of the guide!